AndreaPi/docker-training-2019-public/README.md

 Stops the container and cleans up its files.

 ### Presentation
-Slides giving some background on Docker and introducing the exercise are [here]()
+Slides giving some background on Docker and introducing the exercise are [TODO]()